bergulalp/Group-3-ME44312/README.txt

 ## Data Requirements

-The script expects the following file to be present in the project root directory:
+The script expects the following file to be present in the project Data root directory:
 - yellow_tripdata_2025-01.parquet